Lemon Drop Martini

 Garnishes

-The lemon drop martini has two main garnishes: the lemon twist and a sugar rim.
+The classic lemon drop martini has two main garnishes: the lemon twist and a sugar rim.
 Here’s what you’ll need:

-• lemon wedge: You’ll need a lemon wedge to moisten the rim of the martini glass so the sugar rim will stick to it.
+• lemon wedge: You’ll need a lemon wedge to moisten the rim of the martini glass * so the sugar rim will stick to it.
 You can also dip the rim of the glass in simple syrup or lemon juice, but be careful to shake off any excess so you don’t have sticky drips on the outside of the glass.

 • rim of lemon sugar: You may certainly use plain sugar on the rim, but lemon sugar adds an extra bite of citrus zest.
 You can make it with regular granulated sugar and lemon zest.